 My first year of service, I couldn’t seem to crack him.
 But as my language got better, I found him to be one of the funniest and jolliest men I’ve encountered in Morocco.
 And not just that: every single volunteer who has spent more than five minutes around him has said something to the effect of, “Wow, Hassan is probably the best counterpart I’ve met.”
 Why?
 He gets us.
 He understands our terrible, first grade Arabic.
 He understands our goals as American volunteers.
 I mean, he even understands the concept of volunteerism (and that’s something many people in this country don’t understand at all; just ask some of the folks who are convinced I’m CIA, FBI, or a missionary, because they can’t wrap their heads around the fact that someone would ‘sacrifice’ life in America to come to their little village).
 He understands that the youth of Morocco are the future of Morocco, and he has devoted his life to improving theirs.
 I feel like there are plenty of directors in youth centers across the country who do good work and make an impact, but I think it’s rare to find one who can both understand why that impact matters and actually loves being a part of the bigger picture at the same time.

 Last week, Hassan helped me do some of the prep work for our Diabetes workshop, but while we were sitting around putting Arabic workbooks together on diabetes information, we just chitchatted a little about religion and politics – conversations I can’t seem to avoid in any language.
-He was asking me if I’d watched the now-infamous film that’s caused so much hate, and I told him I’d seen a good chunk of it and that it was awful.
+He was asking me if I’d watched the now-infamous film that’s caused so much hate tearing apart Libya in particular, and I told him I’d seen a good chunk of it and that it was awful.
 I tried to explain a little about why it was so important to me to get back to America and let people know that Islam isn’t this terrible, awful thing they think it is.
-I also told him that I was worried that if Romney won the presidency, it could very poorly affect America’s relationship with the Arab world.
-Hassan really wanted to know who I thought would win, where I thought the election currently stood, and I explained absentee ballots and that I’d be proudly casting my vote for the ‘Muslim ticket,’ you know – Obama).
+Hassan really wanted to know who I thought would win the presidential election, where I thought the election currently stood, and I explained absentee ballots and that I’d be proudly casting my vote for the ‘Muslim ticket,’ you know – Obama).